jillianhunter1/CMSI-4072_Hunter/statusreport.md

 - I have chat GPT and Claude implemented and working.
 I also have the consensus engine giving an accurtate response
 - My goal is to get Gemini implemented next and do some basic clean up on the consensus engine.
 Soon I will also have to clean up the UI
 - No concerns
+4/8
+- Continued to try and implment Gemini, Running into some errors but should resolve.
+- My goal is to implement gemini and tune up the UI
+- No concerns